-Hema Kadia – Welcome Vas, appreciate it if you can introduce us to Zeetta Networks.
+Hema Kadia – Welcome Vas.
+We would appreciate it if you could introduce us to Zeetta Networks.

 What is 5G Network Slicing?

-Hema Kadia – We would like to understand what exactly is network slicing?
+Hema Kadia – We would like to understand what exactly network slicing is.

 What is 5G Network Splicing?

-Hema Kadia – Appreciate it if you can please explain what network splicing is, the term coined by Zeetta Networks.
+Hema Kadia – I would appreciate it if you could please explain what network splicing is, the term coined by Zeetta Networks.

 Vassilis Seferidis – Network Splicing a critical use case for the 5G-encode.
-Network splicing is all about combining if you like or joining network slices that you have created in the previous of, in the physical infrastructure, to provide end-to-end services across different domains.
-And what we do basically here that we combine if you like the bytes of connectivity to the network slices, and you will combine them to actually provide them a more consistent 5G service across end-to-end.
+Network splicing is all about combining, if you like, or joining network slices that you have created in the previous, in the physical infrastructure, to provide end-to-end services across different domains.
+And what we do basically here is that we combine, if you like, the bytes of connectivity to the network slices, and you will combine them to actually provide them a more consistent 5G service across end-to-end.

 Industry 4.0 Use Cases for 5G-Encode Project